Window of Tolerance

 Significant Events Push us Outside Our Window of Tolerance

-T. Franklin Murphy wrote “a raised voice, a shadow, an uncomfortable question, a critical remark, unexpected change, or a crazed man with a ninja sword move the body through physiological changes.
-Depending on the immediacy and severity of the information, the heart speeds, blood flows, and complex cognitive appraisal are suspended” (2014).
+T. Franklin Murphy wrote, “A raised voice, a shadow, an uncomfortable question, a critical remark, unexpected change, or a crazed man with a ninja sword move the body through physiological changes.
+Depending on the immediacy and severity of the information, the heart speeds, blood flows, and complex cognitive appraisal are suspended” (Murphy, 2014).

 Siegel explains that significant threats change “the direction of the energy flow within the brain.”
 Usually, spikes of emotion are “coordinated and balanced by the prefrontal regions.”
 However, during emergencies behaviors are “determined more by input from the ‘lower’ processing centers of the brainstem, sensory circuits, and limbic structures.”
-This state “of hyperarousal leads neurologically to the inhibition of higher perceptions and thoughts; more basic somatic and sensory input is favored” (2001, Kindle location 6,511)
+This state “of hyperarousal leads neurologically to the inhibition of higher perceptions and thoughts; more basic somatic and sensory input is favored” (Siegel, 2020)

 Feeling affects and behaviors are linked.
 Feeling is an interactive state that dynamically initiates survival responses.
-Bessel van der Kolk MD explains that “we need to register and act on our physical sensations to keep our bodies safe.
-Realizing we’re cold compels us to put on a sweater; feeling hungry or spacey tells us our blood sugar is low and spurs us to get a snack; the pressure of a full bladder sends us to the bathroom” (2015, location 1,772).
+Bessel van der Kolk, M.D., explains that, “We need to register and act on our physical sensations to keep our bodies safe.
+Realizing we’re cold compels us to put on a sweater; feeling hungry or spacey tells us our blood sugar is low and spurs us to get a snack; the pressure of a full bladder sends us to the bathroom” (van der Kolk, 2015).

 Extreme Emotional Arousal and Attention

-Van der Kolk says, “emotion and attention are entirely related to the fundamental business of managing life within the organism.
-It is not possible to manage life and maintain homeostatic balance without data on the current state of the organism’s body” (location 1,776).
+Van der Kolk says, “Emotion and attention are entirely related to the fundamental business of managing life within the organism.
+It is not possible to manage life and maintain homeostatic balance without data on the current state of the organism’s body” (van der Kolk, 2015).

 Most stressors don’t require an immediate reaction.
 We can pause, call upon other cognitive resources, and respond with wisdom, honoring other goals.
 The wisdom of the window of tolerance fits these situations.
 When we have time to react, but our bodies are in a heightened arousal state, we may react in harmful ways, damaging rather than helping our futures.
 We act outside our window of tolerance.